Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Treatment of Begonia Poisoning

-When you take your cat to your vet’s clinic, be sure to bring the plant that your cat ingested just so the vet will know for certain how to treat the symptoms.
-The vet will run tests just to be sure that your cat did eat part of a begonia, which will include blood tests as well as a physical examination.
+When you take your cat to your vet’s clinic, be sure to bring the plant that your cat ingested or a good picture, just so the vet will know for certain how to treat them.
+The vet will examine your cat and may run tests to decide the best course of action.

 As we mentioned earlier, most cases of poisoning through the ingestion of begonias tend to be fairly mild and will probably be resolved within 48 hours.

-If your cat is dehydrated from vomiting, your vet will set up fluids through an IV, and medication might be prescribed to help clear your cat’s airway passages if they are blocked.
+If your cat is dehydrated from vomiting, your vet will set up fluids through an intravenous (IV), and medication might be prescribed to stop your cat’s nausea, pain, and inflammation.

 Taking Care of Your Cat at Home

-As we mentioned, most begonia poisoning cases will resolve themselves within 48 hours, but the more serious cases might take up to two weeks for complete recovery.
+As we mentioned, most begonia poisoning cases will resolve themselves within 48 hours, but the more serious cases might take longer for complete recovery.
 Part of the recovery includes your cat’s body ridding itself of the excess oxalate crystals.

 Otherwise, just keep an eye on your cat and give it time to heal, including keeping the environment as quiet and stress-free as possible.